So, I asked a few reiki experts to break down the practice for me, including how to do reiki on yourself.

 After taking a level 1 training, which usually costs a few hundred dollars, you’ll forever have reiki as a tool in your healing toolbox and can practice it on yourself, friends, family, and animals, Saglio says.
 (If you're interested in practicing reiki therapy professionally, you'll need to complete additional trainings.)

 Once you have been attuned, master reiki practitioner and holistic nutrition consultant Jennifer Miller recommends doing reiki on yourself by lying down and using a prayer to call in the reiki energy.
-You’ll set an intention to let the reiki go wherever it needs to go for your highest good.
-Using the hand positions that you’re taught in training (for example, over your eyes, on your chest, or on your stomach), you can then spend a few minutes giving reiki to each of your chakras, from the crown chakra at the top of the head all the way down to your root chakra.
+You'll set an intention to let the reiki go wherever it needs to go for your highest good.
+Using the hand positions that you’re taught in training (for example, over your eyes, on your chest, or on your stomach), you can then spend a few minutes giving reiki to each of your body's energy centers, from the crown at the top of the head all the way down to your root.

 Alternatively, Endrst recommends doing reiki on yourself by putting one hand on your solar plexus, located right above your navel, and one on your heart, palms down, which she says is great for generalized anxiety.